FranciscoCTI/Construfast-MERN/README.md

 Hello, wellcome to ConstruFast codebase.
 ConstruFast will be a new service for connecting all the stakeholders on house construction, specifically aiming at cheap housing.
 This is just the start.
-The project is very ambitious, so keep in contact if you want to see more soon.
+The project is very ambitious, we will implement map localization, construction projects with 3d visualization, the posibility to trade materials and more.
+So keep in contact if you want to see more soon.

 <ul>
   <li>www.constru-fast.com</li>